A Closer Look at the Russell Paradox: Philosophical Interpretations

+\cite{Church 1974a} has an axiom of the existence of a generalization of equinumerosity equivalence classes (including “relation number[s] in the sense of \textit{\MyIndex{Principia Mathematica}},” p.\ 303), though the axiom is restricted to well-founded sets, and considerably more work would need to be done to see whether its cardinalities are even more counterintuitive than Quine’s.
+Church apparently abandoned his unpublished attempts (\cite{Sheridan 2016} Appendix §C.2 pp.\ 99–100) at a unification between his set theories with a universal set and Quine’s set theory. \censor{\cite{Sheridan 2016}} is a largely unsuccessful attempt to extend Church’s published theory while avoiding one of the difficulties of New Foundation’s cardinalities, the non-existence of the \MyIndex{singleton function}. \cite{Oberschelp 1973} contains a promising approach for model-building and has the \MyIndex{singleton function} as a set, but both its philosophical underpinnings and the formalism of its main proof are far from obvious. \cite{Burgess 2005} presents a quite different formalization of cardinal numbers, which might have reduced Frege’s despair over his foundational program.

 That our intuitions are sometimes correct remains the most profound mystery of mathematics.
 The failure of some of our intuitions can be considerably less profound, and needs to be accepted rather than resisted.
 In retrospect, it should have been no more surprising that not all predicates correspond to a set, than that not all sets correspond to a definable predicate.
-Attempting to repair such a broken intuition would be the metaphorical equivalent of searching for a smaller version of something after it turned out to be an optical illusion.
+Attempting to repair such a broken intuition would be the metaphorical equivalent, not of correcting blurred vision, but of searching for a smaller version of something after it turned out to be an optical illusion.